 Freeze: can be stored in the freezer in a freezer-safe containers or in quart-sized freezer bags for up to 3 months.

-Top Tips for Preparing Homemade Pasta Sauce
+Top Tips for Making Homemade Pasta Sauce

 Serve with..